 The Centre is taking forward its research initiatives through various research outputs such as research studies, policy briefs, and knowledge partnerships with organizations who also share the mandate of strengthening the Indian philanthropy and social impact sectors.

-Philanthropic Flows in India: The study primarily assesses the volume, composition, and trends of ‘giving’ in India.
+Estimating Philanthropic Capital in India: The study primarily assesses the volume, composition, and trends of ‘giving’ in India.
 It includes a robust quantitative component that is based on extracting and analysing publicly available data on social sector capital flows from a range of sources.
 The study is the first rigorous attempt to collate exhaustive data from all sources and estimates the size of the philanthropy sector in India.

 Advocacy, Rights and Civil Society: This report reviews the changing trends in the funding of the non-profit sector in India, particularly in the recent context of the Government of India’s heightened attention on inflows from international donors.
 It examines the impact of these trends on local civil society organisations and discusses significant areas of opportunities for Indian philanthropists to play a more enabling role in the non-profit sector.